MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Get-NetFirewallDynamicKeywordAddress.md

 ```

 ### -AllNonAutoResolve
-Indicates that the cmdlet gets all non-AutoResolve dynamic keyword addresses.
+Indicates that the cmdlet gets all non-`AutoResolve` dynamic keyword addresses.

 ```yaml
 Type: SwitchParameter